Random curves, scaling limits and Loewner evolutions: Interfaces in statistical physics and Condition

 Suppose that there is a given set $E_W \subset E(G)$ which is called the set of \emph{wired edges}.
 Write $E_W = \bigcup_{i=1}^n E_W^{(i)}$ where $(E_W^{(i)})_{i=1,2,\ldots,n}$ are the connected components of $E_W$.
 Let $P$ be a partition of $\{1,2,\ldots,n\}$.
 In the set

 define a function $k_P(\omega)$ to be the number of connected components in $(V(G),\omega)$ counted in a way that for any $\pi \in P$ all the connected components $E_W^{(i)}$, $i \in \pi$, are counted to be in the same connected component.
 The reader can think that for each $\pi \in P$ we add a new vertex $v_\pi$ to $V(G)$ and connect $v_\pi$ to a vertex in every $E_W^{(i)}$, $i \in \pi$, by an edge which we then add also to $E_W$ and hence in the new graph there are exactly $|P|$ connected components of the wired edges and each of those components contain exactly one $v_\pi$.
-Call these new graph $\hat{G}$ and $\hat{E}_W$.
+Call this new graph $\hat{G}$ and the new set of wired edges $\hat{E}_W$, which are defined once we give the triplet $(G,E_w,P)$.
 Now the random-cluster measure with wired edges is defined on $\Omega_{E_W}$ to be